 This course familiarizes students with civil law as it applies to experiential and outdoor programming.
-Topics may include torts, legal duties, legal liability, the structure of the lawsuit, the reasonable and prudent professional, industry standards, practical risk management, and readings in relevant case law.
+Topics covered include torts, legal duties, legal liability, the structure of the lawsuit, the reasonable and prudent professional, industry standards, practical risk management, and readings in relevant case law.
 Emphasis is placed on understanding how case studies and case law impact field practices.
-Prerequisites: WLE 101 and junior level standing.
+Prerequisites: Junior level standing; WLE 202 or Experiential Education Minor.

-WLE 310 Outdoor Pursuits Education: Water-Based 3 Semester Hours
+WLE 310 Outdoor Education Pedagogy 3 Semester Hours

 This course is offered as a component of the Immersion Semester in which six interrelated courses are taught in an integrated system.
-The focus will be on developing teaching styles, techniques, and methods for water-based outdoor pursuits.
-This course offers hands-on experience in skill development and leadership training of sea kayaking, flatwater and whitewater canoeing, and flatwater and whitewater kayaking.
+The focus will be on developing teaching styles, techniques, and methods for outdoor pursuits.
+This course offers hands-on experience in skill development and leadership training for land- and water-based activities.
+Offered every fall semester.
 Only offered as part of the Immersion Semester.
+Prerequisite: Permission of program coordinator.